Simple AF for RPi¶

 Choose a mount¶

-If you have chosen a predefined printer its possible it will require you to choose a mount, just like for K1 series, you can run the installer with the --mount option without an argument to get a list of possible mounts:
+If you have chosen a predefined printer its possible it will require you to choose a mount, you can run the installer with the --mount option without an argument to get a list of possible mounts:

 Post Installation issues¶